CashScript/cashscript/website/docs/sdk/testing-setup.md

 ## Automated testing

-With local transaction evaluation and debugging, it is possible to write efficient automated tests for CashScript contracts and test specific contract behaviour and check `console.log` values and `require` error messages.
+With local transaction evaluation and debugging, it is possible to write efficient automated tests for CashScript contracts to test specific contract behaviour and check `console.log` values and `require` error messages.

 ### Logging values

 You can log values during debug evaluation using the `console.log` statement.
-Any variables or primitive values (such as ints, strings, bytes, etc) can be logged.
+Any variables or primitive values (such as ints, strings, bytes, ...) can be logged.

 :::note
-Logging is only available in debug evaluation of a transaction, but has no impact on the compiled bytecode or regular (non-debug) execution.
+Logging is only available in debug evaluation of a transaction.
+It has no impact on the compiled bytecode or regular (non-debug) execution.
 :::

 ### Error messages